 FAQs

-Yes, goat milk soap can be used as facial soap.
-It will give you a glowing complexion.
+Yes, milk soap can be used as facial soap.
 Be sure to follow up with moisturizer after cleansing.

 The extra oil in handmade bar soap can get rancid over time especially when exposed to humidity.
 Soap will start to show orange spots that are sticky.
 Please discard if you notice this.